A new approach to the Poincar\'e center problem: Non-trivial examples

-with $a = -31/25$ is semipositive defined in $[0, 2\pi]$ vanishing only at $\pi/2$ and $3 \pi/2$.
-This implies that $\zeta_3(2 \pi) \neq 0$ and by Lemma \ref{lemma-periodicODE} there is no $2 \pi$-periodic solution $v_3$.
+Taking $a = -31/25$, se see that $W_3 > 0$ in $[0, 2 \pi]$, hence $w_3' > 0$ there and, since $F_3$ is monotonous increasing we deduce that $v_3$ cannot be $2 \pi$-periodic.
 We conclude that there is no Laurent inverse integrating factor of \eqref{ejemplo-manyosa} with $a=-31/25$ finishing the proof. \end{proof}